hydraulic-software/conveyor/guidebook/docs/running.md

 conveyor "-Kapp.sign=false" make site
 ```

-Show all invokable task names, using a different config file to the default:
+**Show all invokable task names, using a different config file to the default:**

 ```bash
 conveyor -f myapp.conveyor.conf make
 ```

+Tasks labelled as "ambiguous" apply to more than one machine.
+You can run them by temporarily narrowing the machines your config supports by setting the `app.machines` key, e.g. by passing `-Kapp.machines=mac.amd64` on the command line.

-Render the config to raw JSON.
+**Render the config to raw JSON.**

 ```bash
 conveyor json